 4- How much does IUI cost?

 IUI being the first choice for the infertility treatment can cost between $150-500 across the world.
-But there can be variation according to countries.
+But there can be varied according to countries.
 There are multiple tests and medications involved in the treatment process.

-You can also get an estimated amount charged for the treatment by using Fair Treatment Calculator across various cities in India.
+You can also get an estimated amount charged for the treatment by using the Fair Treatment Calculator across various cities in India.

 5- How long does wash sperm live?

 According to a study, washed sperm can live up to 24 to 72 hours but it loses potency after 24 hours.
 Plus the other point to consider is that the sperm can keep swimming beyond the fallopian tube.
 It implies the ideal window is between 6 to 12 hours after egg being released.
 Sperm can live for 5 days in fertile mucus.
 So, combining intercourse with IUI gives more coverage.

 6- Can the sperm fall out after IUI?

 Sperm does not fall out once it is injected into the uterus.
 However, there can be wetness after the IUI procedure.
-This usually happens when the catheter looses the mucus in the cervix hence the flow.
+This usually happens when the catheter loses the mucus in the cervix hence the flow.

-Know IUI cost in Delhi along with best centres and clinics with the highest success rates.
-You can also give a call at +91-7899912611 for an instant appointment with best doctors for IUI treatment across India.
+Know IUI cost in Delhi along with best centers and clinics with the highest success rates.
+You can also give a call at +918929020600 for an instant appointment with best doctors for IUI treatment across India.
 Follow ElaWoman blog to get regular updates on fertility health and treatments.